Application for Graduation

 Official diplomas are issued 6-8 weeks after the degree is posted at the end of the term.
 They are mailed to the current address on file unless special arrangements are made.
 Replacement diplomas are available by completing the Diploma Reorder Form.
 The cost for a replacement diploma is $25 and takes 6-8 weeks to obtain.

 All students must submit payment for the application fee (cash, check or credit card) at the time of application.
 This fee is non-refundable and is assessed regardless of the student's intent to participate in the commencement ceremony.
-Students who do not complete their degree requirements in the academic year in which they applied will be required to submit a Reapply Graduation Application, along with any necessary transcripts, and pay a $75 reapply fee.
+Students who do not complete their degree requirements in the academic year in which they applied will be required to submit a Reapply Graduation Application, along with any necessary transcripts.

-Honors are awarded to undergraduate students, and for the commencement ceremony, are based on the cumulative grade point average at the end of the semester prior to graduation term.
+Honors are awarded to undergraduate students for the commencement ceremony and are based on the cumulative grade point average at the end of the semester prior to graduation term.
 Honors are not awarded to graduate programs.
-Fall commencement recipients will receive honor cords/stoles at Fall Graduation Festival or at the staging area on Commencement Day.
-Spring commencement recipients will receive honor cords/stoles at the Academic Achievements Ceremony on Friday prior to Spring Commencement or at the staging area on Commencement Day.
+Commencement participants who are recipients will receive honor cords/stoles at the Academic Achievements Ceremony on Friday prior to their Commencement Ceremony or at the staging area on Commencement Day.
 Once final grades are calculated, honor status will be re-evaluated and may change.
 Honors are noted on the student's transcript and diploma.

 |Magna Cum Laude